Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 A RM1 million performance bond will cost you RM8,000-15,000 per year through insurance, or RM500,000-1,000,000 in locked cash through a bank.
 That's not a typo.
 The bank guarantee might have a lower "fee," but it requires you to deposit half to all of the bond value as collateral.

-This guide breaks down the true costs, approval processes, and trade-offs between performance bond insurance and bank guarantees, so you can make a decision based on numbers rather than assumptions.
+This guide breaks down the true costs, approval processes, and trade-offs between performance bond insurance (jaminan insurans) and bank guarantees (jaminan bank), so you can make a decision based on numbers rather than assumptions.

 This guide covers: